 Education and Training

 It is only since the mid-1960s that doctors wishing to specialise in plastic and reconstructive surgery have been able to train in Australian and New Zealand plastic surgical units, and be examined for competence by surgeons appointed by the Royal Australasian College of Surgeons.
-The College now governs the training of plastic and reconstructive surgeons in this part of the world and, through its agencies, selects trainees, plans the curriculum and at the end of a five-year training period, examines the trainees.
+The College now governs the training of plastic and reconstructive surgeons in this part of the world and, through its agencies, (Specialist Training Boards) selects trainees, plans the curriculum and at the end of a five-year training period, examines the trainees.
+The New Zealand Board of Plastic and Reconstructive Surgery is responsible for the oversight and delivery of the Plastic and Reconstructive Surgical Education and Training programme in New Zealand.
+The NZAPS office provides the Administrative support of the programme.

 Plastic and Reconstructive Training